ApiLogicServer/Docs/docs/Tech-AI.md

 ### Declare Logic

 Rules are an executable design.
-Use your IDE (code completion, etc), to replace 280 lines of code with the 5 spreadsheet-like rules below.
+Use your IDE (code completion, etc), to replace 280 lines of code with the 5 spreadsheet-like rules in `logic/declare_logic.py`.
 Note they map exactly to our natural language design:

 ```python